Public speaking tips:

 2. After doing this above exercise, read another passage with articulation, (clearly pronouncing the word).

-Also, practicing tongue twisters can help.
-It can help you become more nimble on your feet with word play.
-This can become useful, when reading hard to pronounce names in the Bible, etc.
+Also, for pronunciation improvement, the time you give to practicing tongue twisters, can further help with articulation.
+This practice can also help you become more nimble on your feet with word play.
+This readying regime can further help you, when reading hard to pronounce names in the Bible, etc.

 Here are some tongue twister exercises, (www.smart-words.org/tongue-twisters.html).